-The programme, now entering its fifth year, continues to develop and respond to the needs of our students and to the wider expectations of not only the industry but also society.
-Reflecting the latter, this year the programme was successul in receiving an innaugural grant of the Targeted Taught Postgraduate Programmes Fellowships Scheme under which 9 Fellowships will be awarded.
+The programme, now entering its sixth year, continues to develop and respond to the needs of our students and to the wider expectations of not only the industry but also society.
+Reflecting the latter, the programme has repeated its success last year in attracting the Targeted Taught Postgraduate Programmes Fellowships Scheme under which 9 Fellowships will be awarded.
 Congratulations to those students selected for this year’s Fellowships.

 Getting the most out of it.
 I expect many of you have taken the programme to bolster your careers in one way or another.
 While this is laudable, each year I see too many students take too narrow a view of what they can gain from the programme.
 A typical example of this would be the student who wishes to take courses of immediate relevance to their current job.
 As a tertiary level, postgraduate study experience, the programme should be viewed as an opportunity for you to look wider and deeper into issues that affect the area of regulation and compliance, i.e. areas that you might not otherwise have a chance to be exposed to.
 Understanding the forces that move the “tectonic plates” of regulation and compliance will provide you with a knowledge and understanding that will serve you well into the future – regulation and compliance will continue to be reshaped by such forces.
 Accordingly, you should be prepared to look outside your immediate comfort zone to areas that will maximize your learning opportunities.